 And while the 488 GTB and 488 Spider cut in with a look that’s traditionally Ferrari, the design in back has plenty of nods to F1 racing, including flaps that actively change the purpose of the rear diffuser depending on whether more downforces are needed, and a subtle rear spoiler that helps cut drag at lower speeds while pushing downward at higher ones.

-The 2016 Ferrari 488 models pack a completely new 3.9-liter turbocharged V-8, making 660 horsepower at 8,000 rpm and 560 pound-feet of torque at 3,000 rpm.
-That’s 63 more hp and 162 more lb-ft—with peak torque at half the revs than before.
+The 2017 Ferrari 488 models pack the latest 3.9-liter turbocharged V-8, making 660 horsepower at 8,000 rpm and 560 pound-feet of torque at 3,000 rpm.
+That’s 63 more hp and 162 more lb-ft than the former naturally aspirated powerplant in the 458 Italia, and the turbo engine's peak torque at half the revs than before.
 It’s as before mated to Ferrari’s 7-speed dual-clutch automatic transmission.

 Ferrari says that it spent tremendous engineering effort in making the new engine one with near-instantaneous responsiveness.
 The automaker says that at 1,000 rpm, in third gear, you only have to wait for 0.8 seconds for maximum torque delivery.

 All the right sounds are there, too.
 Despite having a turbocharged engine, the 488 sings louder and with more urgency as revs rise and power output builds.
 It’s lacking a few revs at the top end, with a power peak of 8,000 rpm versus the previous 9,000 rpm, yet there’s no personality and charm missing from this experience.